pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

     Procedure for calibration
         1. Print checkerboard pattern on paper.
         2. Place the checkerboard on the ground such that it lies in the view of all four cameras.
-In what orientation?
+In what orientation ???
         3. Change parameters in the alvarCode/helpers/runCalibration.cpp file.
         4. Compile
                 $ cd path/to/alvarCode/